voznyye/Split-Tunnel/README.md

-# WireGuard Split Tunnel Setup
+# WireGuard Split Tunnel Setup for VDS by Selectel

-Automated solution for setting up WireGuard split tunnel with routing only specific IP addresses through VPN.
+Automated solution for setting up WireGuard split tunnel with routing only specific IP addresses through VPN, optimized for **VDS by Selectel** with hourly billing.

 ## Description

-This project allows you to quickly deploy WireGuard VPN with split tunnel functionality:
+This project allows you to quickly deploy WireGuard VPN with split tunnel functionality on **VDS by Selectel**:
 - Only specified IP addresses are routed through VPN
 - Other traffic goes directly
 - Maximum installation automation
 - Support for macOS, Linux, and Windows
 - GUI clients for easy management
+- **Automatic server start/stop** - pay only when VPN is in use (saves money!)

 ## Requirements

 ### Server
+- **VDS by Selectel** (recommended: VDS Starter or VDS Basic)
-- Linux server (Ubuntu/Debian/CentOS/Fedora/Arch)
+- Linux OS (Ubuntu/Debian recommended)
 - Root access
-- Public IP address
+- Public IP address (Russian IP guaranteed with Selectel)

 ### Clients
 - macOS, Linux, or Windows